 Pat Barkley, ppa v.
 City of Jamestown – Sexual harassment of high school girl by male students; alleged Title IX violation of school under "hostile environment" test for failure to control students

 Teacher Coach(es): Jerry Howland

 Attorney Coach(es): David Levy

 Stacy Madison v.
-City of Moneville – Student shot by handgun at high school; sues city for negligent failure of school to keep guns out of the school
+City of Moneville – Student shot by handgun at high school sued the city for negligent failure of school to keep guns out of the school.

 Commonwealth v.
-Eliot – Date rape: students get drunk at house party; have sex; consent?
+Eliot – Date rape; students got drunk at house party and had sex.
+Was it consensual?

 National Rank: 5th

 Howard Greene, ppa v.
 City of Craneville – Negligence for failure of day care staff to report child abuse.